 Resource-first methodology (used by some other states): DHS may consider increasing the CSRA before requiring full income deflection.
 This is more generous to community spouses and easier to obtain.

-- The institutionalized spouse's income is fully deflected to the community spouse (after PNA and approved medical expenses), AND
+- The institutionalized spouse's income is fully deflected to the community spouse (after the personal-needs allowance and approved medical expenses), AND

 - The community spouse's resulting total income is still less than the MMNA, AND